jmstipanowich/Movie-Data-Repo/README.md

 How does production budget relate to domestic movie gross for movies?

-The answer to this question can be determined used the "tn" dataset.
+The answer to this question can be determined using the "tn" dataset.